Belém: Cuisine

-The local Amerindian culture makes use of local elements to create the colors and flavors of its cuisine.
-One such dish, "Cupuaçu", comes from the Cupuaçu tree, found in the Amazonian woods.
+The local Amerindian culture makes use of local ingredients to create the colors and flavors of its cuisine.
+One such ingredient, a fruit named "Cupuaçu", comes from the Cupuaçu tree, found in the Amazonian forest.
 Cupuaçu is easily identified by its unique smell and sour taste.
 Its pulp is also extracted to make juices, candies, jellies, liquors, and ice cream.
 Açaí is a palm tree with a long, thin stem.
-Açaí, also known as Jussara, is purple in color with a delicious taste.
+The palm fruits from this tree are purple in color with a earthy and fruity taste.
 Long prized by the local population, it recently it has also reached the national menu.